The Geometry of Sparse Analysis Regularization: The unit ball of the sparse analysis regularizer

 Second denote $A = \bigcap_{s \in \ens{-1,0,1}^p} \enscond{x}{\dotp{D s}{x} \leq 1}$.
 Let $x \in B_1$.
 By \cref{lem:sign&norm}, $\langle D s, x \rangle = \langle s, D^* x \rangle \le \| D^* x \|_1 \le 1$ for any $s \in \ens{-1,0,1}^p$ so $x \in A$.
 Conversely, let $x \in A$ and $s = \sign(D^*x)$.
 By \cref{lem:sign&norm}, $\| D^* x \|_1 = \langle s, D^* x \rangle = \langle D s, x \rangle \le 1$ so $x \in B_1$.
 Then $B_1 = A$ is a convex polyhedron. \end{proof}

-Note that this half-space representation is redundant.
+Note that this half-space representation is redundant, and if $D = \Id$, then it is the $\ell^{1}$-ball.
 The general question of the minimal representation of $H$-polyhedron is known to be hard, we shall leave it to future work.
 However, we can use this proposition to derive a way to construct exposed face of $B_1$ as claimed in the following lemma. \begin{lemma} Let $\bar s \in \{-1,0,1\}^p$.
 Then

 it is either empty or an exposed face of $B_1$. \end{lemma}

 \begin{proof} Let $x \in B_1$.
 Then by \cref{lem:sign&norm}, $\langle D\bar s , x \rangle = 1$ if and only if $1 = \langle \bar s ,D^* x \rangle \le \| D^* x \|_1 \le 1$, if and only if $\| D^* x \|_1 = 1$ and $\sign(D^*x) \preceq \bar s$.
 If the intersection is nonempty, then $\{ x \in \R^n : \langle D\bar s , x \rangle = 1 \}$ is a supporting hyperplane of $B_1$ by \cref{prop:unit-ball}, and thus its intersection with $B_1$ is an exposed face of the polyhedron. \end{proof}